 The Program in Human Biology is an interschool, interdepartmental, undergraduate major.
 The program's mission is to provide an interdisciplinary approach to understanding the human being from biological, behavioral, social, and cultural perspectives.
-The curriculum provides a broad and rigorous introduction to the biological and behavioral sciences and their interrelationships, and explores how this knowledge, in conjunction with studies in other fields, can be applied to formulate and evaluate health, environmental, and other public policies that influence human welfare.
-Majors later pursue advanced training in professional or graduate programs, or work in diverse sectors.

-Undergraduate Programs in Human Biology
+Undergraduate Program in Human Biology: Curriculum

 The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.